Movable type: Europe

-Johannes Gutenberg of Mainz, Germany, is acknowledged as the first to invent a metal movable-type printing system in Europe: the printing press, 78 years after Jikji (the oldest preserved book printed with movable metal type) had been printed in Korea.
+Johannes Gutenberg of Mainz, Germany, invented the printing press, using a metal movable type system.
 Gutenberg, as a goldsmith, knew techniques of cutting punches for making coins from moulds.
 Between 1436 and 1450 he developed hardware and techniques for casting letters from matrices using a device called the hand mould.
 Gutenberg's key invention and contribution to movable-type printing in Europe, the hand mould, was the first practical means of making cheap copies of letterpunches in the vast quantities needed to print complete books, making the movable-type printing process a viable enterprise.

 Before Gutenberg, scribes copied books by hand on scrolls and paper, or print-makers printed texts from hand-carved wooden blocks.
 Either process took a long time; even a small book could take months to complete.
 Because carved letters or blocks were flimsy and the wood susceptible to ink, the blocks had a limited lifespan.

 Gutenberg and his associates developed oil-based inks ideally suited to printing with a press on paper, and the first Latin typefaces.
 His method of casting type may have differed from the hand-mould used in subsequent decades.
 Detailed analysis of the type used in his 42-line Bible has revealed irregularities in some of the characters that cannot be attributed to ink spread or type wear under the pressure of the press.
 Scholars conjecture that the type pieces may have been cast from a series of matrices made with a series of individual stroke punches, producing many different versions of the same glyph.
 It has also been suggested that the method used by Gutenberg involved using a single punch to make a mould, but the mould was such that the process of taking the type out disturbed the casting, causing variants and anomalies, and that the punch-matrix system came into use possibly around the 1470s.